 94. PPC (Pay Per Click)

-Pay-per-click is an advertising model where the advertiser pays to the search engine after every click the advertisement generates.
+Pay-per-click is an advertising model where the advertiser pays to the search engine after every click an advertisement generates.

-Search engines just as Google, Yahoo, Twitter or Facebook implemented this method to their business model, offering promotion services to their customers.
+Search engines just as Google, Yahoo, Twitter or Facebook implemented this method in their business model, offering promotion services to their customers.

 95. T-Shaped Marketer

 T-shaped marketers are professionals who have knowledge within all the different fields of marketing and a deeper, in-depth understanding of a few specific elements of it.